Emergence of nematic loop-current bond order in Kagome metals near van Hove singularities: Frustration and mechanism for nematic order

-where $n=0,1,2,$ and $i=1,2.$ The eigenvalue spectrum is shown in Fig. \ref{fig:eigenvaluespecturm} as a function of $\Phi$.
-One can show that free energy of the unperturbed Hamiltonian is minimized at either $\Phi=0$ or $\Phi=\pi,$ dependent on the chemical potential and $\Delta.$ In all cases, however, the total phase transitions from $\Phi=0$ to $\Phi=\pi$ as the chemical potential moves through vH1.
-This explains the sharp transition from CBO$+$ ($\Phi=0$) to CBO$-$ ($\Phi=\pi$) in Fig. \ref{minimalmodel}.
+where $n=0,1,2,$ labels the particular level originating from vH$i,$ with $i=1,2.$ This eigenvalue spectrum is shown in Fig. \ref{fig:eigenvaluespecturm} as a function of $\Phi$.
+One can show that the free energy of the unperturbed Hamiltonian is minimized at either $\Phi=0$ or $\Phi=\pi,$ depending on the chemical potential and $\Delta.$ In all cases, however, the total phase transitions from $\Phi=0$ to $\Phi=\pi$ as the chemical potential moves through vH1.
+This explains the sharp transition from CBO$+$ ($\Phi=0$) to CBO$-$ ($\Phi=\pi$) in Fig. \ref{minimalmodel} (see Appendix \ref{Phitransition}).

 Microscopic details of the tight-binding model are inherited by the effective model through $\lambda,$ and are responsible for determining which of the $\Phi=\pi$ phases are stabilized.
 Indeed, at $\lambda=0$ the $\Phi = \pi$ phases CBO$-$, LCBO$+,$ and NLCBO are degenerate.
 The degeneracy is broken by $\lambda,$ favouring NLCBO within a small range of chemical potentials in between vH1 and vH2.
 In this regime, the two lowest-energy bands are deep within the Fermi sea.
 Of interest therefore is the level nearest to the Fermi energy, in between vH1 and vH2.
 Performing perturbation theory on $\lambda$, subject to the total-phase constraint $\phi_1+\phi_2+\phi_3=\pi,$ we find the second-order correction to this band to be